revaturelabs/interviewquestions/InterviewSpecificQuestions/AWS/AWS.md

 ------

-5. How will you explain the term “Cross Region Replication”?
+5.How will you explain the term “Cross Region Replication”?

 ![Easy](https://raw.githubusercontent.com/revaturelabs/interviewquestions/aef8eff919a3b083089641381ed9a9101ed21fba/ComplexityTags/simple%20(2).svg)